-Taking your Swifty along woodland trails can be a delight, the rustle of the leaves in the wind, wild flowers here and there, wolves calling in the distance and unseen creatures scampering in the undergrowth.
+Taking your Swifty along woodland trails can be a delight, the rustle of the leaves in the wind, wild flowers here and there, wolves calling in the distance, goblins peering from the bushes and unseen creatures scampering in the undergrowth.
 What could be better?

 How easy it is to scoot along woodland trails or paths is really down to how good the trail surface is.
 Some trails are great, well-compacted and relatively smooth.
 Others, usually unofficial paths or even game trails, are often rough, pot-holed, have hidden tree roots and muddy areas when wet.
 All are rideable with care.

 Having only bought my Swifty Air in the late autumn, I’m not in the best time of the year for off-road riding on woodland trails but following some recent night-time excursions, I’ve a few observations I want to share.
 The first is that kick scooting through heavy clay mud is interesting to say the least, difficult in some instances and near impossible in others.
-On footpaths were the mud rests on slight slope, the wheels of the scooter tend to slip sideways underneath you and that can be great fun, if caught unaware.
+On footpaths were the mud rests ona slight slope, the wheels of the scooter tend to slip sideways underneath you and that can be great fun, if caught unaware.
+Perhaps a set of knobbly tyres might help in this situation.

 Tree roots are another issue on woodland trails.
 Some people just ride over them but I prefer to stop and step over them, much more comfortable that way and less strain on the scooter.
 Best advice I can give here is never hit them at an angle, you are likely to fall off.
 Always tackle them straight on.